jjb-coder/JITMPLBugPredicion/README.md

 ## introduction
 This repository hosts the artifacts for the paper entitled "Just-in-Time Multi-Language Bug Prediction:An Empirical Study on Apache Projects."
-Details are given below.
+The following will explain the replication package we provide.
 ## BaseData
 ### JiraIssue.rar
 The file contains project, issue type, and key information from Jira.